Developer: Nintendo EAD Publisher: Nintendo Release: 10/27/98 Genre: Racing

 The game’s focus on pure speed and the race are no more evident than in its track design.
 Adding twenty six more racers to the mix means every course is wider to accommodate everyone.
 The move to true 3d allowed Nintendo to create the kinds of manic twists and turns impossible on the SNES.
 Every track is a mass of hills, loops, and corkscrews along the lines of a roller coaster.
 Extreme G had this too but F-Zero X takes it further by allowing you to ride on walls and the ceiling.
 Practically every track has tunnels and pipes to take advantage of this feature.
 There’s nothing more awesome than to ride the walls of a half pipe and blow past the competition.
 In fact Big Blue is one giant cylinder you can navigate on all sides!

 F-Zero X has a massive amount of content, more than most games from that period.
 There are a variety of modes, among them practice and vs. With four players the field of competitors drops to 8 unfortunately.
 Death Race challenges you to destroy all 29 other racers in a set time limit.
 It’s a cool way to learn the game’s mechanics.
 The standard Jack, Queen, and King Cups feature six tracks each but it doesn’t end there.
 Finish these on Expert difficulty (a true test) will unlock the Joker Cup.
 This Master level circuit will truly test your patience but is worth it.
 For the ones brave enough to persevere (or cheat) you get the X Cup.
 The X Cup randomly generates tracks which is ridiculous.
-While they vary between simple and near impossible it is one of the best extras I’ve ever seen in a racing game.
+While they vary between simple and near impossible it is one of the best extras I have ever seen in a racing game.

 In Closing

-2 thoughts on “F-Zero X
+2 thoughts on “F-Zero X”